ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - Withdrawal of consent – if we relied on consent as the grounds for processing your personal information, you can withdraw this consent at any time.
 Withdrawing your consent does not affect the processing carried out beforehand.
 You can withdraw consent by contacting Customer Relations at: ScotRail Customer Relations, FREE POST PO Box 27129, Glasgow, G2 9LH, or by contacting our Data Protection Officer.
 Where you have consented to receive direct marketing communications, you can withdraw your agreement at any time in a number of ways – see 'Object to direct marketing' above.
 We will act upon such an instruction as soon as possible.

-Unless stated otherwise we will aim to satisfy your request, or inform you as to why we are unable to, without undue delay and within 30 days.
-If we anticipate that we will not meet with this timeframe we will let you know within 30 days and explain what the problem is.
+Unless stated otherwise we will aim to satisfy your request, or inform you as to why we are unable to, without undue delay and within one month.
+If we anticipate that we will not meet with this timeframe we will let you know within one month and explain what the problem is.

 No fee is payable for dealing with rights requests, unless they are manifestly unfounded or excessive or in circumstances where copies have been provided previously.
 We would always let you know if we thought this was the case, so that you can make a decision about what you wanted to do next.